tummala86/payment-gateway-challenge-dotnet/README.md

 ## Areas for Improvements

 - Introduce JWT Authentication and request signing to secure the application.
-- I would implement custom Idempotency in real time.
-To avoid creating multiple payments for the same request.
-This could be achieved by sending an idempotency key as a request header.
+- I will implement custom idempotency in real-time to prevent creating multiple payments for the same request.
+This can be achieved by sending an idempotency key as a request header.
-- As part of service observability, I would improve exception handling and logging to debug errors quickly.
-I would use Elastic search to store logs for quicker search and visualisations.
+- To enhance service observability, I will improve exception handling and logging to facilitate quick error debugging.
+I will use Elasticsearch to store logs for faster search and visualization.
-- As part of service observability, I would create Graphana dashbords to monitor service health metrics.
+- I will create Graphana dashbords to monitor service health metrics.
 - Implementing resilience mechanisms by introducing [Polly](https://github.com/App-vNext/Polly#polly).
-- I would use Honeycomb tool to trace service requests.
+- I will use Honeycomb tool to trace service requests.
-- I would implement rate limiting on public endpoints to limit the number of requests.
+- I will implement rate limiting on public endpoints to limit the number of requests.
-- I would implement end to end tests on public endpoints to identify intermittent issues in all environments.
+- I will implement end to end tests on public endpoints to identify intermittent issues in all environments.
-- I would run load tests on service to capture application peformance metrics.
+- I will run load tests on service to capture application peformance metrics.
-- I would add more unit and integration tests to cover all parts of source code.
+- I will add more unit and integration tests to cover all parts of source code.
 - Ensure that persisted PCI and PII information is securely encrypted.
 - Ensure that any PCI and PII information logged is masked.